-- The school has a mix of experienced, developing and early career teachers.
-On the whole staff are extremely professional in the execution of their roles, fully understanding the importance of collaboration and teamwork in promoting individual success as well as supporting staff morale and wellbeing - Our perspective survey data in 2020 shows high staff engagement and a positive school climate - Over half the staff have joined the school in the last 5 years - There is a high permanency rate of teachers which has been problematic with the transitioning of year 7s to high school - Several staff are on maternity or other leave making the situation easier to navigate - This mean it is unlikely additional permanent teaching positions will be available in the next few years
+The school has a mix of experienced, developing, and early career teachers.
+Staff are extremely professional in the execution of their roles, fully understanding the importance of collaboration and teamwork in promoting individual success as well as supporting staff morale and wellbeing.

+Our perspective survey data in 2022 shows high staff engagement and a positive school climate.